1. Molecular Signatures and Connectivity Maps of Cognitive Control Circuits

 2. Principles Governing the Maturation of Cognitive Control Across Adolescence

 Adolescence is a critical period in development marked by heightened exploration and risk-taking behaviors.
-Such behaviors are theorized to be evolutionary adaptations essential for refining cognitive control over survival and reproductive success.
+These behaviors are theorized to be evolutionary adaptations essential for refining cognitive control over survival and reproductive success.
 We, at the Mukherjee lab, investigate the emergent properties of the adolescent PFC that drive increased exploration and risk taking.
 We specifically focus on:

 1. Thalamocortical circuits that support decision making in noisy environments.